Switzerland, despite its small size, is one of the flagships of European education - and medical schools in Switzerland are also very popular.

 - The World Health Organization and .

-This is also the center of the watch industry.
 Since the city is practically directly bordered by France, historically the main language here is French.

 The first mention of the University of Geneva refers to 1559: its founder is the famous enlightener John Calvin.
 Until 1807, the institution was considered an academy and only after it acquired the prestigious status of the university.
 Today, more than 16,000 students study here, there are 7 faculties: